sysdiglabs/terraform-provider-sysdig/website/docs/r/ip_filters_settings.md

+---
+subcategory: "Sysdig Platform"
+layout: "sysdig"
+page_title: "Sysdig: sysdig_ip_filters_settings"
+description: |-
+  Creates a IP filters settings in Sysdig.
+---

 # Resource: sysdig_ip_filters_settings

 Configures settings for IP filters (`sysdig_ip_filter` resource) which can be used to restrict access to the Sysdig platform.
 Currently, there is only one setting available: `ip_filtering_enabled` which enables or disables the IP filtering feature.
 To enable the feature, at least one IP range must be defined in the `sysdig_ip_filter` resource.

 > **Warning**
-> This resource is global and is allowed to have only one instance per customer
+> This resource is global and is allowed to have only one instance per customer.
+> Please verify the IP ranges before enabling the feature, ensuring you include the IP range you are using.
+Failure to include your current IP range will block your access to Sysdig until you connect from an approved IP range.

 The `sysdig_ip_filters_settings` behaves differently from normal resources, in that Terraform does not destroy this resource.
 On resource destruction, Terraform performs no actions in Sysdig.